LIBERATING FOOTBALL TRAVEL

 Yes, it took at least a season longer than it should have done and, yes, estimates of its overall costs spiral closer to £1 billion than originally estimated £350 million – and yes, White Hart Lane is still dearly missed.

-But with Spurs now regular competitors in Europe and average league gates hovering on 60,000, these figures will pale into history, much like Highbury, in seasons to come, seasons in which Chelsea’s plans for Stamford Bridge still sit in the blueprint stage and West Ham only just coming to life in Stratford.
+But with Spurs now regular competitors in Europe and average league gates hovering above 61,000, these figures will pale into history, much like Highbury, in seasons to come, seasons in which Chelsea’s plans for Stamford Bridge still sit in the blueprint stage and West Ham only just coming to life in Stratford.

 Inspired by Borussia Dortmund’s famed Yellow Wall, the home end is the 17,500-capacity South Stand, the largest single-tiered one in the country.
 Up to 3,000 visiting supporters can be accommodated in a lower corner of the North Stand nearest the East Stand, accessed through Gate 11 on the corner of Worcester Avenue.